 Bourbon in Coffee?
 Yes!
 A Cold Brew Bourbon Iced Coffee with Chocolate Syrup and Half and Half to be exact.

 Sitting in Louisville, KY the heart of Bourbon Country is an outstanding restaurant called Toast on Market.
 I had the most amazing breakfast and a Bourbon Cold Brew Mocha.
 I was in love and it wasn’t the booze talking.
 This bourbon coffee drink was magic.

 If you find yourself in Louisville this is the best breakfast place in town.
 In the meantime, I have recreated the recipe below!

 I got all the ingredients for this Bourbon Coffee Drink.
 Now it is time to measure it all out.
 It took a few tweaks but ultimately it will come down to your preferences.
 If you like a lot of creams and not a lot of chocolate GO FOR IT!
 You can make your own tweaks.
 The recipe below is a good starting point.
 Keep reading for ideas for changing up the flavors.

-As if you need a reason to put bourbon in coffee.
+As if you need a reason to put bourbon in coffee here are a few.

 - Sunday Brunch